Ron Pinkney: Television years

 The fourteen-game package was a historic first for Black college sports coverage.
 Joining the broadcast team were former NFL star Roger Brown in 1975 and Tom Gatewood (Notre Dame)in 1977.
 The games were aired through 1979.
-Pinkney was the Sports Director for National Black Network (NBN) from 1979-1991.
+Pinkney was the Sports Director for National Black Network (NBN) from 1979 to 1991.

 ABC TV broadcast three HBCU games with Pinkney and Don Perkins handling the play by play and color commentary, thus earning Pinkney the distinction of being the first African American play by play announcer on a major television network.
 That game pitted Mississippi Valley State versus Jackson State in Jackson, Mississippi.
 Pinkney was selected to head the MBN coverage of the 1976 Summer Olympics in Montreal, Canada, and he covered the 1984 Summer Olympics in Los Angeles for National Black Network.
 (Dr. Leroy T. Walker, North Carolina Central University was named head coach of the US contingency).

 In 1978, Pinkney was the color commentator for the CIAA Invitational Tournament held at the Norfolk Scope in Virginia (Les Keiter did play by play).
 In 1979, NBC-TV was in the second year of coverage of the Black college historic tournament when he did play by play.
 It was the first regional television broadcast for the Peacock Network and the CIAA.
 Joining Pinkney in the broadcast booth were ex-North Carolina Central great and Boston Celtics Hall of Famer Sam Jones.
 The tournament highlight was Virginia Union's men's victory over Norfolk State.
 Dave Robbins, a white coach, won his first CIAA title which came at the expense of the Spartans under Hall of Fame coach Lucious Mitchell (he guided Kentucky State's men's team to the second three-peat championships in the NAIA history (1970–1972)).

 Pinkney finished his fifty-five-year career at Hampton University as the play by play commentator for basketball and football games.

-Note: Pinkney was a good luck charm for nearly all of the teams he covered as they claimed at least two conference and/or national championships:
+Pinkney was considered a good luck charm for nearly all of the teams he covered as they claimed at least two conference and/or national championships: